Chapter 1: Trade and tricks

 “You bastard!”
 Aeros angrily shouted.
 “Do you know how much that figure worths?”

 “Admit it!”
 Konrad calmly said.
 “You just want to annoy me as much as possible, right?
 Babbling all that nonsense about trade and tricks.”

 “Yes, it is true that those haft-baked tricks are useless.
 If it were me…”

 Aeros grinned then kept his mouth shut for the first time.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SuinWrite a Review